balfieri/vpy/README.md

 make dtest
 </pre>

 The examples all use a configuration file, C.py, that parameterizes the example designs.
-This is a convention.
+This is my convention.
 So each design will typically do this at the beginning:

 <pre>
 import S                # system utility functions import V                # the guts of VPY import C                # conventional config file

-V.reinit()
 ...
 </pre>